 For Students: Google forms, Flipgrid (video recording), and monitor progress

 Core Competency #3: Social Awareness

-Social awareness is the ability to take the perspective of and empathize with others, including those from diverse backgrounds and cultures.
-It is the ability to understand social and ethical norms for behavior and to recognize family, school, and community resources and supports.
+Social awareness is the ability to understand the perspectives of and empathize with others, including those from diverse backgrounds, cultures, and contexts.
+This includes the capacities to feel compassion for others, understand broader historical and social norms for behavior in different settings, and recognize family, school, and community resources and supports.

 Through an equity lens, social awareness can help adults and students navigate norms in diverse social settings, recognize issues of race and class in different settings, understand power dynamics, and come up with ways to create a positive school climate that honors diversity.

 - Perspective taking

 Social Awareness May Sound Like:

 - I wonder how that made _______ feel?

 - How would I feel if I were in that situation?